Star-Studded Musical Nights in New York

 Our trips have a maximum group size of 25 people.
 They are large enough to meet new people with diverse backgrounds, but small enough to be on a first-name basis with everyone.

-For all three opera performances at the Met, we have Orchestra premium seats.
-For the Laffont finals we have Prime seats.
-For the optional extra opera (Turandot) we can offer Orchestra Premium seats for an additional $320.
-Tickets to the New York Philharmonic in Orchestra seats.
+For all four opera performances at the Met, we have Orchestra prime seats.
+For the New York Philharmonic we have reserved Orchestra seats.

 Yes, absolutely!
 There are always a good number of solo travelers on our trips, and they are welcomed with open arms.
-Group meals generally take place at medium to large tables, and our Tour Managers ensure that everyone is included in conversation.
+Group meals generally take place at medium to large tables, and our Travel Directors ensure that everyone is included in conversation.

 Travelers should be in good health and able to walk up to 2 miles (with stops) and be able to navigate stairs unassisted.
 In the city, we do try to walk from place to place due to traffic congestion and also in keeping with our commitment to environmental sustainability.
-Please note the suggested hotel is at least a 15-minute walk from the Metropolitan Opera House.
+Restaurants chosen for the program will be within a 20-minute walk from the Lincoln Center.

 The focus of this trip is really on the performances and discussions about them, which are usually before/during a meal.
 Otherwise, there is plenty of leisure time to rest and prepare for the performances or explore the city on your own.